-Optional Attributes Type and Dimension Definition Default: 3 Note: IMF is supported only in traditional and container databases.
-See "Enabling and disabling intelligent resource monitoring for agents manually" on page 90.
+On the net Attail where Time and Definition Optional Attributes Type and Dimension Definition Default: 3 Note: IMF is supported only in traditional and container databases.
+See "Enabling and disabling intelligent resource monitoring for agents manually" on page 83.
 MonScript string-scalar Pathname to the script provided for detail monitoring.
 The default (basic monitoring) is to monitor the database PIDs only.
 Note: Second-level monitoring is disabled if the value of the attribute MonScript is invalid or is set to an empty string.
 The pathname to the supplied detail monitor script is /opt/VRTSagents/ha/bin/Oracle/SqlTest.pl.
 MonScript also accepts a pathname relative to /opt/VRTSagents/ha.
 A relative pathname should start with "./", as in the path ./bin/Oracle/SqlTest.pl.
 User string-scalar Internal database user.
 Connects to the database for detail monitoring.
 LevelTwoMonitorFreq integer-scalar Specifies the frequency at which the agent for this resource type must perform second-level or detailed monitoring.
 You can also override the value of this attribute at resource-level.
 The value indicates the number of monitor cycles after which the agent will monitor Oracle in detail.
 For example, the value 5 indicates that the agent will monitor Oracle in detail every five online monitor intervals.
-If you manually upgraded to the VCS 7.4 agent, and if you had enabled detail monitoring in the previous version, then do the following: ■ Set the value of the LevelTwoMonitorFreq attribute to the same value of that of the DetailMonitor attribute.
+If you manually upgraded to the VCS 7.4.3 agent, and if you had enabled detail monitoring in the previous version, set the value of the LevelTwoMonitorFreq attribute appropriately.
 Note: If you set the AutoEndBkup attribute value to 0, then make sure that the LevelTwoMonitorFreq attribute value is 1 for detail monitoring.
-Default = 0 able A-2 otional attributes for Gracie agent (continued) Optional Attributes Type and Dimension Definition Pword string-scalar Encrypted password for internal database-user authentication.
+Default = 0

+Optional Attributos Type and Definition Optional Attributes Type and Dimension Definition Pword string-scalar Encrypted password for internal database-user authentication.
 Encrypt passwords only when entering them using the command-line.
 Passwords must be encrypted using the VCS Encrypt Utility (/opt/VRTSvcs/bin/vcsencrypt).
 Note: This attribute is not applicable for PDB resources.
-See "Encrypting Oracle database user and listener passwords" on page 83.
+See "Encrypting Oracle database user and listener passwords" on page 76.
 Table string-scalar Table for update by User/Pword.
 Encoding string-scalar Specifies operating system encoding that corresponds to Oracle encoding for the displayed Oracle output.
 Default is "".
 Note: This attribute is not applicable for PDB resources.
 IntentionalOffline This resource-type level attribute defines how VCS reacts when Oracle is intentionally stopped outside of VCS control.
-If you stop Oracle traditional and container database out of VCS control, the agent behavior is as follows: ■ 0-The Oracle agent registers a fault and initiates the failover of the service group. ■ 1-The Oracle agent takes the Oracle resource offline when Health check monitoring is enabled.
+If you stop Oracle traditional and container database out of VCS control, the agent behavior is as follows: 0-The Oracle agent registers a fault and initiates the failover of the service group.
+1-The Oracle agent takes the Oracle resource offline when Health check monitoring is enabled.
 If Health check monitoring is not enabled, the agent registers a fault and initiates the failover of the service group.
 Note: If you want to use the intentional offline functionality of the agent, you must set the value of the MonitorOption attribute as 1 to enable Health check monitoring in the CDB.
 Note: If a CDB resource is configured with IntentionalOffline, and the configured CDB is brought down outside the VCS control, then the PDB resources will also report as offline.
 To enable this functionality, set the IntentionalOffline attribute to 1 for the PDB resource.
 See the Cluster Server Administrator's Guide.